 The Brooklyn Bridge is perhaps the most famous bridge in the United States.
 The hybrid cable-stayed/suspension bridge spans the East River and was completed in 1883 to connect Manhattan and Brooklyn.
 The bridge was originally known as the New York and Brooklyn Bridge and the East River Bridge.

-The Concord Covered Bridge over Nickajack Creek was built in 1872, The one-lane bridge, also known as Nicknack Creek Covered Bridge, is more than 130 feet long and 16 feet wide and is a part of the Covered Bridge area, so named for the bridge.
+The Concord Covered Bridge over Nickajack Creek was built in 1872 to replace an earlier bridge destroyed during the Civil War.
+The one-lane bridge, also known as Nickajack Creek Covered Bridge, is more than 130 feet long and 16 feet wide and is a part of the Covered Bridge Historic District, so named for the bridge.
 An earlier bridge was built in the area in 1848, but troops under Union Gen. William T. Sherman burned the span on July 4, 1864.
-The current bridge was renovated and/or upgrated in the 1950s and again in 1999.
+The current bridge was renovated or upgraded in the 1950s and again in 1999.
+Much of the traffic that used to cross the bridge was diverted to the East-West Connector when it opened in the 1990s.
+The one-lane bridge has a relatively low clearance, and several times every year motorists driving vehicles too big for the bridge crash into the structure and damage it.

 The most impressive railroad relic in Clarksville, Tenn., is the swing bridge over the Cumberland River.
 With stone pillars dating to 1859, the 678-foot-long bridge is normally more than 50 feet above the river and can swing to allow river traffic to pass when the water level is high.